Celebrity Bainisteoir season 1: Crumlin

 Crumlin have been based in Dublin since 1970, playing both hurling and football.
 The team's clubhouse is located at Lorcan O'Toole Park on Stanaway Road.
 Crumlin's footballers were winners of the junior football championship in 2006.
 During Celebrity Bainisteoir they were managed by Glenda Gilson, who was mentored by Tommy Lyons.

 Galtee Gaels

 Galtee Gaels are based in County Limerick.
 Their players come from a maximum pool of 980 people.The famous limerick footballer Sean McGrath played for the gaels.
 During Celebrity Bainisteoir they were managed by Jon Kenny, who was mentored by John Ryan.

 Kiltimagh

 Kiltimagh have been based in County Mayo since 1888.
 During Celebrity Bainisteoir they were managed by Aoibhinn Ní Shúilleabháin, who was mentored by Liam McHale.
-They were led by esteemed captain Conor 'The Machineghan' Heneghan, and despite the JOE.ie journalist's best efforts, the proud Mayo side lost out to Mayfield.
-Speaking afterwards, Heneghan said: It's a heartbreak almost akin to seeing Mayo lose an All-Ireland.
+They were led by captain Conor 'The Machineghan' Heneghan, despite the JOE.ie journalist's best efforts, the Mayo side lost out to Mayfield.
+Speaking afterwards, Heneghan said: "It's a heartbreak almost akin to seeing Mayo lose an All-Ireland.
 I'm just happy I did myself and the parish proud."